Saquon Barkley Player Prop Bets for NFL Week 12 | New York vs. Philadelphia 11/28/2021

 - He has received 60 of his team's 233 carries this season (25.8%).

-- The Giants have thrown the football in 60.7% of their plays from scrimmage this year while running the ball 39.3% of the time.
-This offensive attack ranks 26th in the NFL in points scored.
+- The Giants have run 60.7% passing plays and 39.3% rushing plays this season.
+They rank 26th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Barkley's matchup with the Eagles.